Nuclear weapons of the United States: Accidents

 The nuclear testing program resulted in a number of cases of fallout dispersion onto populated areas.
 The most significant of these was the Castle Bravo test, which spread radioactive ash over an area of over 100 sqmi, including a number of populated islands.
 The populations of the islands were evacuated but not before suffering radiation burns.
 They would later suffer long-term effects, such as birth defects and increased cancer risk.
 There are ongoing concerns around deterioration of the nuclear waste site on Runit Island and a potential radioactive spill.
 There were also instances during the nuclear testing program in which soldiers were exposed to overly high levels of radiation, which grew into a major scandal in the 1970s and 1980s, as many soldiers later suffered from what were claimed to be diseases caused by their exposures.

 Many of the former nuclear facilities produced significant environmental damages during their years of activity, and since the 1990s have been Superfund sites of cleanup and environmental remediation.
 Hanford is currently the most contaminated nuclear site in the United States and is the focus of the nation's largest environmental cleanup.
 Radioactive materials are known to be leaking from Hanford into the environment.
-The Radiation Exposure Compensation Act of 1990 allows for U.S. citizens exposed to radiation or other health risks through the U.S. nuclear program to file for compensation and damages.
+The Radiation Exposure Compensation Act of 1990 allows for US citizens exposed to radiation or other health risks through the US nuclear program to file for compensation and damages.

 Deliberate attacks on weapons facilities

-In 1972, three hijackers took control of a domestic passenger flight along the east coast of the U.S. and threatened to crash the plane into a U.S. nuclear weapons plant in Oak Ridge, Tennessee.
+In 1972, three hijackers took control of a domestic passenger flight along the east coast of the US and threatened to crash the plane into a US nuclear weapons plant in Oak Ridge, Tennessee.
 The plane got as close as 8,000 feet above the site before the hijackers' demands were met.

 Various acts of civil disobedience since 1980 by the peace group Plowshares have shown how nuclear weapons facilities can be penetrated, and the group's actions represent extraordinary breaches of security at nuclear weapons plants in the United States.
 The National Nuclear Security Administration has acknowledged the seriousness of the 2012 Plowshares action.
 Non-proliferation policy experts have questioned "the use of private contractors to provide security at facilities that manufacture and store the government's most dangerous military material".
 Nuclear weapons materials on the black market are a global concern, and there is concern about the possible detonation of a small, crude nuclear weapon by a militant group in a major city, with significant loss of life and property.

 Stuxnet is a computer worm discovered in June 2010 that is believed to have been created by the United States and Israel to attack Iran's nuclear fuel enrichment facilities.